CypherPoet/NetStack/README.md

 ### Swift Package Manager Projects

-You can add `NetStack` as a dependency in your `Package.swift` file:
+You can add `NetStack` as a package dependency in your `Package.swift` file:

 ```swift
 let package = Package(